 Making the choice

-Still, Dr. Cossor says moms who want to continue breastfeeding past a certain point can feel pressure to stop.
+Still, when it comes to when to stop breastfeeding, Dr. Cossor says moms who want to continue past a certain point can feel pressure to stop.

 “There’s a lot of controversy about what is appropriate and what is not appropriate, and I think that part of the whole culture of breastfeeding sort of depends on the person’s family,” says Dr. Cossor.

-According to Jan Cranston, a La Leche League group leader in Ann Arbor, mothers who continue to nurse their children as toddlers are bequeathing to them even more breast milk benefits.
+According to Jan Cranston, a former La Leche League volunteer and group leaderin Ann Arbor, mothers who continue to nurse their children as toddlers are bequeathing to them even more breast milk benefits.

 “Some nutrients are there in greater quantities when the child continues to breastfeed into their second year,” she says.